pschool-in/curriculum/content/grammar/new-topics/adjective-3.md

 Hyderabad is a "big" city.

-Adjectives of quantity determine or describe how much of the noun is being specified in the sentence.

-Words like "much", "little", "some", "any", "whole" etc are used to describe the quantity.
+Adjectives are used to determine or describe the quantity of the noun.
+Words like "much", "little", "some", "any", "whole" etc are used to describe the quantity of the noun.

 For example -
 1. Preethi ate the "whole" cake.
 2. How "much" money do you have?

-Adjectives are also used to compare the qualities of two nouns and more than two nouns.
+Adjectives are used to compare the qualities of two nouns and more than two nouns.
 These are known as "degrees of comparison".

 When we compare qualities of two nouns we add "-er" + "than".